 Authorized Shares.
-On September 1, 2021, the 2018 Plan was increased to permit the issuance of an additional 244,940 shares of common stock awards.
-On February 18, 2022, the number of shares of Common Stock reserved for issuance under the 2018 Plan increased by 141,003 shares.
+On January 1, 2023, the 2018 Plan was increased to permit the issuance of an additional 428,353 shares of common stock awards.

-As of December 31, 2022, 622,526 shares of our common stock have been reserved for issuance pursuant to the 2018 Plan, of which options to purchase 313,109 shares of common stock are issued and outstanding.
-On January 6, 2023, the number of shares of Common Stock reserved for issuance under the 2018 Plan increased by 428,353 shares to a new total of 1,050,879 shares reserved for issuances pursuant to the 2018 Plan.
+As of December 31, 2023, 1,050,879 shares of our common stock have been reserved for issuance pursuant to the 2018 Plan, of which options to purchase 519,105 shares of common stock are issued and outstanding.
+On January 1, 2024, the number of shares of Common Stock reserved for issuance under the 2018 Plan increased by 478,344 shares to a new total of 1,529,223 shares reserved for issuances pursuant to the 2018 Plan.

 Plan Administration.
-Our board of directors or one or more committees appointed by our board of directors will administer the 2018 Plan.
-Our compensation committee of our board of directors currently administers our 2018 Plan.
+Our Board or one or more committees appointed by our Board will administer the 2018 Plan.
+Our Compensation Committee currently administers our 2018 Plan.
 In addition, if we determine it is desirable to qualify transactions under the 2018 Plan as exempt under Rule 16b-3 of the Exchange Act, or Rule 16b-3, such transactions will be structured to satisfy the requirements for exemption under Rule 16b-3.
 Subject to the provisions of our 2018 Plan, the administrator has the power to administer the plan, including but not limited to, the power to determine the fair market value of our common stock, select the service providers to whom awards may be granted, determine the number of shares covered by each award, approve forms of award agreements for use under the 2018 Plan, determine the terms and conditions of awards (including, but not limited to, the exercise price, the time or times at which awards may be exercised, any vesting acceleration or waiver or forfeiture restrictions and any restriction or limitation regarding any award or the shares relating thereto), construe and interpret the terms of our 2018 Plan and awards granted under it, prescribe, amend and rescind rules relating to our 2018 Plan, including creating sub-plans, modify or amend each award, including but not limited to the discretionary authority to extend the post-termination exercisability period of awards (except no option or stock appreciation right will be extended past its original maximum term) and allow a participant to defer the receipt of payment of cash or the delivery of shares that would otherwise be due to such participant under an award).
-The administrator also has the authority to allow participants the opportunity to transfer outstanding awards to a financial institution or other person or entity selected by the administrator and to institute an exchange program by which outstanding awards may be surrendered or cancelled in exchange for awards of the same typ
+The administrator also has the authority to allow participants the opportunity to transfer outstanding awards to a financial institution or other person or entity selected by the administrator and to institute an exchange program by which outstanding awards may be surrendered or cancelled in exchange for awards of the same type, which may have a higher or lower exercise price and/or different terms, awards of a different type and/or cash or by which the exercise price of an outstanding award is increased or reduced.
+The administrator's decisions, interpretations and other actions are final and binding on all participants.